Standard of Care

 (The following opinions and information is provided by the mother of a child with GAN who is not a healthcare professional.
 For medical advice, please seek the help of a medical professional.)

-As of May, 2012, there are no treatments for GAN.
-With the guidance of the FDA, we hope to sponsor a GAN gene therapy clinical trial at UNC at Chapel Hill, beginning Dec. of 2012, or Q1 of 2013.
+There are no treatments for GAN.
+With the guidance of the FDA, we hope to initiate a GAN gene delivery clinical trial at National Institutes of Health (NIH) Clinical Ctr. in Bethesda, MD, in the second quarter of 2014.
 Refer to Doctors & Families tab for updates on the GAN gene delivery investigational new drug (IND) product.